fbpx

 1. Selecting the process and prioritizing: In this step, objectives for improvement are identified and established based on business value.
 Here, organizations will also understand how processes create value.

-2. Capturing process information: Now, the process information is captured and improved to form a process model.
+2. Capturing process information: The process information is now captured and improved to form a process model.

 These two steps are further broken down into multiple stages.